 Soft Base

-The first thing is to put the extra soft padded layer on concrete.
+The first thing is to put the extra soft padded layer on the concrete.
 This will reduce the friction between the trampoline legs and the hard surface.
 You can consider several materials like rubber padding, gymnastics mats, interlocking exercise tiles, etc.

 Here are two recommended things to put under the trampoline on the concrete floor.